21QB Coachmen Freelander Class C Motorhome

 Coachmen Class C Motorhomes

 Coachmen currently manufactures four different brands of Class C motorhomes: Freelander, Leprechaun, Cross Trail, and Prism.
-They will be adding Concord to their lineup soon.
-Coachmen is a reputable brand in business for over 50 years.
+They will soon add Concord to their lineup.
+Coachmen is a reputable brand with over 50 years of experience in the business.

 The Freelander is an entry-level motorhome made on the same chassis as the Leprechaun and some of the Cross Trail models.
 While it is more affordable for first-time motorhome owners, it has all the features that any RVer needs.

 The Leprechaun is made with what Coachmen call the ‘better stuff.’
-There are the same features as the Freelander but with optional upgrades.
-This model ranges from 21 to 31-foot layouts.
+There are the same features as the Freelander, but with optional upgrades.
+This model ranges from 21 to 31 feet in length.

 The Coachmen Prism is a luxury model made on a Mercedes Sprinter chassis.
 Four different layouts of this 24-foot model are available.